 And more magical.
 In a country where the government fails to help the downtrodden, these people seem to be taking matters into their hands.
 Their solution: Engage magic and belief, and obtain the force and the emotional strength to get on with life.

 Nancy’s followers toil as maids, drivers, and mechanics.
 Nancy cures them with potions and advice.
 She performs “spiritual medical operations” on patients who have exhausted Mexico’s massive medical system, where corruption determines the care you receive.
 The patients bring their faith.
-I have come to see Nancy too.
+I have come to see Nancy, bringing doubt and questions.

 As the doorman opens the grilled metal gate, Nancy’s car enters the parking lot and the small crowd trails behind.
 Nancy waits for us inside.
 She wears a white medical smock over a red sweater.
-She greets each person, and when she gets to me, her large and piercing brown eyes hang onto my gaze.
+She greets each person, and when she gets to me, her large and piercing brown eyes rattle me.
 It is my first time seeing her and I am nervous.
 She marches up the cement stairs with long strides, and we follow.
 We reach a small apartment, sparsely furnished, where she receives us one by one.

 One third of all Mexicans live with magic, according to anthropologists.
 No matter the economic background or educational level.
 Nancy is one of thousands of fortune-tellers and sorcerers who offer relief from bad luck and illness to dwellers in Mexico City and its surrounding towns.
 Getting a referral to the right sorcerer is said to be imperative, to avoid the charlatans.

-I found Nancy through a woman we’ll call Rosa, a Mexican friend who is a medical physician but who also consults a battery of brujos (witches), to interpret events in her daily and professional life.
-One of her brujas is a young woman who reads candles; another reads Tarot cards.
+I found Nancy through a woman we’ll call Rosa, a local friend who is a certified physician but who also consults a battery of brujos (witches), to interpret events in her daily and professional life.
+One of her consultants is a young woman who reads candles; another reads Tarot cards.
 In turn, she relies on Nancy for help with medical healing of her parents and children.
-Nancy helped Rosa with her father’s back problem, and she also did an eye “operation” on Rosa’s ten-year-old son.
-Rosa keeps her belief in “brujeria,”or witchcraft, private.
+Nancy helped Rosa with her father’s back problem, and Rosa in turn did an third-eye “operation” on Nancy’s ten-year-old son.
+Rosa keeps Nancy’s belief in “brujeria,”or witchcraft, private.

 I am not a complete neophyte with magic.
 I visited fortune-tellers and local brujos when I worked as a foreign correspondent in Central America, Colombia, and Africa, looking for cultural and religious clues into the local culture.